 - 7 Potential Impact

 House Republicans filed suit against the Department of Heath and Human Services in the D.C. district court (11.21.14).
-With a new administration in 2017 and a new HHS head, the case is now titled U.S. House of Representatives v.
+With a new administration in 2017 and a new HHS head, the case was titled U.S. House of Representatives v.
 Price.
-Two issues are at stake.
+The case was settled on 12.15.17.

 - Cost Sharing Subsidies.
 According to the Wall Street Journal, “one focus is an authorization that the government pay back insurers for discounts they are required to offer low-income enrollees.
 The House lawsuit alleges that while that program was authorized by the law, Congress never appropriated money to pay for it.”